 1 authority governor (appointed by the governing body and elected by the local authority)

 7 co-opted governors (appointed by the governing body as members with skills useful to the governing body)

-The Governing body delegates some responsibilities for monitoring of the Full Governing board to the Teaching and Learning Committee and the Resources Committee:
+The Governing body delegates some responsibilities for monitoring to monitoring pairs.

 The Governing Body and school are committed to Safeguarding and promoting the welfare of young people, and require staff and volunteers to demonstrate this commitment in every aspect of their work.